hkvinge/Secant-avoidance-projection-algorithm/README.md

 We have experimented using both a random orthogonal initial projection and the projection obtained via principal component analysis.
 Empirically, it seems that random projections can often find better solutions than initializations using PCA.

-For a much more detailed description of the SAP algorithm see our paper LINK HERE.
+For a much more detailed description of the SAP algorithm see our paper [*A GPU-Oriented Algorithm Design for Secant-Based Dimensionality Reduction*](https://ieeexplore.ieee.org/document/8452022).

 # Large secant sets and noise